by Sally | Jun 12, 2014 | Recipes

 1 cup millet, rinsed & drained

-½ a butternut squash, cubed
+½ a butternut squash, diced

-1 handful Swiss chard or kale
+1 handful of Swiss chard or kale

 1 cup green beans, chopped